 Too many folks still make it far too easy for hackers to access their vital data despite the daily news of cybercrime and cyber attacks.
 The security threat is three-pronged: (1) individual/loosely organized criminal hackers, (2) our government/other governments (the new Trump administration is likely to increase surveillance measures), and (3) IT giants like FB and Google.
 Large private sector organizations aggressively collect reams of data on each of us to maximize the impact of their targeted marketing messaging.
 Much worse, surveillance software can track all our transactions and locations.
 That data can then be sold to or hacked by third parties.
 Finally, be aware that many governments rely on the threat of internet surveillance to control citizens’ behaviors, thereby undermining freedom of speech and other civil liberties.

-To begin the new year on the right foot, we recommend you implement following —
+To begin the new year on the right foot, we recommend you implement the following —

 - Update all your software, beginning with security updates.
 Research recently introduced advanced options.
-Establish a periodic security ‘to do list.’
+Establish periodic security ‘to-do list.’
 Implement on a routine basis.

 - Create NEW, hard-to-crack passwords (see our previous article on password security).
 Adopt encryption and two-factor authentication where possible.
 Consider hiding your passwords with a tool like LastPass.

 - Delete old software, apps, photos, downloads and documents.
 Most of us have significant digital clutter on our devices, slowing things down and making crashes more likely.
-In most all cases, you’ll never miss old screenshots, downloaded files and docs.
-Always maintain external backup for old data to correct any ill-considered deletions.
+In almost all cases, you’ll never miss old screenshots, downloaded files and docs.
+Always maintain an external backup for old data to correct any ill-considered deletions.
 While you’re at it, declutter your desktop, conflating folders while deleting outdated files.
 Your phone requires the most attention because of its frequent use and limited storage.
-Begin by deleting never used apps and offloading most of your pics.
+Begin by deleting never-used apps and offloading most of your pics.

 I’ll share additional ideas for enhancing the quality and efficiency of your online experience to give you more non-screen personal time throughout the New Year.